geneontology/noctua_app_stack/production/PRODUCTION_README.md

 # Noctua Production Deployment

 This repository enables the deployment of the noctua stack to AWS.
 It includes minerva, barista, and noctua and it points to an external amigo instance.
+The architecture is designed so that the components that make up the system can easily be provisioned, instantiated and deployed.
+When it is time for the system to be destroyed, all subsystems should be removed.

  ## Conventions
  Creating and deploying instances on aws involves the creation of multiple artifacts in Route53, EC2, S3...
 In order to easily identify all artifacts associated with a workspace instance, a naming convention is utilized.
 This allows for easy deletion when a workspace needs to be taken down.
 Geneontology dev-ops follows a namespace pattern for workspaces. it is `go-workspace-_______`.
 For noctua, it is `go-workspace-noctua`.
 Similarly, for the workspace instance, it is namespace pattern `_____-production-YYYY-MM-DD`; e.g.: `graphstore-production-2024-08-26` or `go-api-production-2023-01-30`.
 For noctua, it will be `noctua-production-YYYY-MM-DD` or `___-noctua-test-YYYY-MM-DD` where `___` should be replaced with yourr initials.
 The details about the workspace instance will be stored in the S3 buckets under `go-workspace-noctua`.